 In the press release, the teams note that the project will progress in three primary stages.

 The two first phases will involve various forms of pavement testing and analysis and optimization research.
 This work will ultimately be conducted by the Joint Transportation Research Program (JTRP) at Purdue’s West Lafayette campus.
 Once these stages are complete, a third phase will see INDOT construct a test site that is at least a quarter-mile-long.
-Here, the team will test the concrete’s capacity […]
+Here, the team will test the concrete’s capacity to […]